Philco: Expansion

-By 1954, Philco had led the radio industry in volume sales for 24 straight years, selling over 30 million radios.
+By 1954, Philco had led the radio industry in sales volume for 24 straight years, selling over 30 million radios.

-Philco was also a pioneer in television broadcasting, launching experimental station W3XE in 1932.
+Philco was also a pioneer in television broadcasting, launching Philadelphia experimental station W3XE in 1932.
 In 1941, the station became the third commercially licensed TV operation in the United States as WPTZ.
-It was sold to Westinghouse Broadcasting in 1953 and operates today as KYW-TV, a CBS owned and operated station.
+It was sold to Westinghouse Broadcasting in 1953 and became KYW-TV, a CBS owned and operated station.

 The Philco Predicta TV set was introduced in 1957 for the 1958 model year.
-It was a black and white television with the picture tube mounted in a unique steerable pod on a pedestal.
+It was a black-and-white television with the picture tube mounted in a unique steerable pod on a pedestal.
 There were many versions: 17" or 21" picture tubes, wood or metal cabinets and table or floor standing versions, some with rare UHF tuners.
-Its specially designed, high-deflection-angle (to achieve a shallow front-to-back depth) picture tube turned out to be a very unreliable design, and cost the company dearly in repairs and reputation.
+Its specially designed, high-deflection-angle (to achieve a shallow front-to-back depth) picture tube turned out to be unreliable, and cost the company dearly in repairs and reputation.
+The 1959 model included a console and a table model.
 Many of them were sold to motels and bars due to the convenience of the swivel tube arrangement.
-It was discontinued in 1960; a great failure for Philco.
-Today, due to the unique design, the Predicta is a collector's favorite and restored examples can easily be found.
+It was discontinued in 1960; a disappointing failure for Philco.
+Due to the unique design, the Predicta is a collector's favorite and restored examples can easily be found.